coalp/Structural-Resolution-in-Prolog/README.md

 ### Running the code

-When you use your own input programs, you should copy your own input program files into the same directory as the source code of the meta-interpreters.
+When you use your own input programs, you should copy them into the same directory as the source code of the meta-interpreters.
 [Here](http://www.swi-prolog.org/pldoc/man?section=quickstart) is SWI-Prolog's guide to load source files.

 We see example run of meta-interpreters using input files provided in this repository.